Whether by design or necessity, remote workforce management is here to stay:

 All employment arrangements come with their own advantages and disadvantages.
 In the case of the distributed workforce, obstacles can often be overcome by technology, clearly communicated policies, and remote management best-practices.

 LAC Group has been in the business of managing remote and distributed work teams for three decades, long before it became “a thing” with hundreds of employees working at client locations or from home throughout the U.S. and Europe.
 Following is our advice to companies that are considering or launching a remote workforce agenda.

 Communication is key.
 The first rule of managing a remote workforce is to make sure the adage ‘out of sight, out of mind’ does not become a self-fulfilling prophecy!

 It’s important to keep remote workers engaged through active collaboration, information-sharing and open communication.
-Tools on the market like Slack, Yammer (the platform we use) and Salesforce Chatter are the workhorse tools to rely on, while virtual meetings can be conducted using tools like Citrix GoToMeeting, Cisco WebEx, Join.me and BlueJeans.
+Tools on the market like Yammer, Trello (two platforms we use), Slack and Salesforce Chatter are the workhorse tools to rely on, while virtual meetings can be conducted using tools like Citrix GoToMeeting, Cisco WebEx, Join.me and BlueJeans.
 Within seconds you can connect to remote workers for an impromptu discussion.

 According to James Hurley, Deputy Director of Research & Intelligence and direct manager of a virtual team in our LibSource division: